zogar1993/web3-react-next/README.md

-# web3-react-next
+# example-next

-Created with CodeSandbox
+This is an example app built with [Next.js](https://nextjs.org/) that showcases some basic web3-react usage patterns.